spacesailor24/ipls-consensys-academy/UserStories.md

 - Address
 - Github

+### Connection Request

+A request made to share [Identifying Information](#identifying-information) between two users using the IPCS dApp.

+Both sides of a Connection Request will allow a user to select what [Identifying Information](#identifying-information) they would like to share with the other party.

+A user can decided to share no additional information, and can also configure what information is shared with a user at any given time.

+---

-## Alice Connects with Bob
+## Bob Sends Alice a Connection Request

 ### Preface

-Alice and Bob are not currently connected within the EthBook dApp.
+Alice and Bob are not currently connected within the IPCS dApp.

-### Requirements

-- Alice and Bob both have to have to be registered within EthBook

 ### User Story

-Alice should be able to connect with Bob using EthBook.
+Alice wants to connect with Bob using IPCS.

 Connection between Alice and Bob can be made by:

 - Scanning QR code generated within Bob's profile page
-- If Bob's profile has been made publicly viewable, Alice can search for Bob in EthBook's [Public User Repository](#public-user-repository) using [Identifying Information](#identifying-information)
+- If Bob's profile has been made publicly viewable, Alice can search for Bob in IPCS' [Public User Repository](#public-user-repository) using [Identifying Information](#identifying-information)

+After Bob uses one of the methods above, a [Connection Request](#connection-request) is sent to Alice for her approval or denial.

+### Requirements

+- Alice and Bob both have to have to be registered within IPCS

+## Alice Approves Bob's Connection Request

+### Preface

+Alice has just approved Bob's [Connection Request](#connection-request) and they are connecting for the first time.

+### User Story

+After Alice approves Bob's [Connection Request](#connection-request), a list of [Identifying Information](#identifying-information) that Alice has added to her profile will show up and she will select what [Identifying Information](#identifying-information) she would like to share with Bob.

+Upon Alice's acceptance of Bob's [Connection Request](#connection-request), Bob will also see a list of [Identifying Information](#identifying-information) he has added to his profile and will be able to select what [Identifying Information](#identifying-information) he would like to share with Alice.

+### Requirements

+- Alice and Bob will have to have [Identifying Information](#identifying-information) registered with their respective accounts

+## Alice and Bob Exchange Identifying Information

+### Preface

+Alice has accepted Bob's [Connection Request](#connection-request) and both Alice and Bob have selected what [Identifying Information](#identifying-information) they would like to share with each other.

-## User Lookup
+### User Story

-Alice should be able to search her connections list for Bob by using Bob's identifying information.

-**NOTE** Bob's searchable identifying information has to have been shared with Alice.

-##

-Alice should be able to goto Bob's profile page after locating Bob in her connections list.
+After selecting what [Identifying Information](#identifying-information) Alice would like to share with Bob, the selected [Identifying Information](#identifying-information) is sent to Bob for him to store.

+The same occurs for Bob - Bob's selected [Identifying Information](#identifying-information) will be sent to Alice for to store.

+### Notes

+- Storage of a connection's [Identifying Information](#identifying-information) should be configurable to be either cloud based or locally (like how uPort stores data locally)